jmclawson/TopicKit/README.md

 3. To modify defaults when running the topic model, use the optional `project`, `k`, and `pos` arguments: `tk.make.model(project="Woolf",k=90,pos="")` (Keep in mind that the scripts can only model texts that have been prepared using the same `pos` argument in steps 1 and 3.)
 4. To specify which project when analyzing the topic model, use the optional `project` argument: `tk.make.analysis(project="Woolf")`

-## Modifying defaults
+## Under the Hood (or, Assumptions and Defaults)
 By default, TopicKit will work with a CSV file called **import.csv** to create a project called "import".
+To specify another project as default, modify `tk.project` to point to to another CSV file.
+All work in a project will be saved in a subfolder called by that project name.

-To direct to another CSV file, modify `tk.project`.
-It will download files into a project subfolder and divide documents into chunks of 1000 words before modelling the topics of a corpus, recombining the documents and their results at the end.
-(It does this to get something approaching parity of size among all the documents in a corpus so that one doesn't confuse the model.)
+Following best practices (*citation to come*), TopicKit will prepare data before attempting to model the topics of a corpus.
+First, it divides documents into chunks of 1000 words to get something approaching parity of size among all the documents in a corpus and to avoid confusing the model.
+(Don't worry; it recombines these documents later.)
 To change the size of these chunks, redefine `tk.chunksize` at the beginning of **TopicKit.R**.

-By default, the variable `tk.pos` tells the script to focus only on singular common nouns ("`NN`").
+Next, it strips out everything but singular common nouns.
 To change this focus to other parts of speech, use the [part-of-speech tags associated with the Penn Treebank](http://www.ling.upenn.edu/courses/Fall_2003/ling001/penn_treebank_pos.html).
-For example, to model singular and plural common nouns along with adjectives, use the following line:
-> tk.pos <- c("NN", "NNS", "JJ")
+For example, to model singular and plural common nouns along with adjectives, redefine the default at the beginning of **TopicKit.R** using the following line: `tk.pos <- c("NN", "NNS", "JJ")`

-Finally, set the number of topics you'd like to discover by redefining `tk.k` at the beginning of the file.
+Unfortunately, there's no good way to programmatically set the number of topics to find in a corpus.
+But we need to start somewhere.
+With the `tk.k` variable, TopicKit sets a default of 45 topics.
+You can change this default in your own installation or use the optional `k` argument in `tk.make.model()`.

 ## After the first run
 After the first run of `tk.make.ready`, **TopicKit.R** will save files and will not repeat the process with the same settings.
 On subsequent runs, delete directories to repeat elements that are otherwise skipped: